trilitech/tezos-developer-docs/docs/overview/resources.md

 - https://smartpy.io/manual/introduction/overview is the official documentation of the [SmartPy](https://smartpy.io/) language for writing Tezos smart contracts
 - https://archetype-lang.org/docs/introduction/ is the official documentation of the Archetype language for writing Tezos smart contracts
 - https://docs.etherlink.com/ is the official documentation for [Etherlink](https://www.etherlink.com), an EVM-compatible layer-2 blockchain running on Tezos, implemented as a [smart rollup](/architecture/smart-rollups)

+For a single text file that you can use with large language models (LLMs) see [Text files](/reference/textfiles).

 ## Social media